 U.S. Department of Education

 a.
 A University official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 b.
-Upon request, the University may disclose education records without consent to officials of another school in which a student seeks or intends to enroll.
+Upon request, the University may disclose education records without consent to officials of another school in which a student intends to enroll.

 Copies of the University’s policy governing the Family Education Rights and Privacy Act and Student Release of Information Forms are available at the Student Registration and Financial Services Office, 224 South Hall.
 Questions concerning FERPA should be referred to the Registrar.